digital-asset/daml/docs/source/triggers/index.rst

 Like ``Scenario`` or ``Update``, you can use ``do`` notation and ``getTime`` with ``TriggerA``.

-We can specify the templates that our trigger will operate on.
-In our case, we will simply specify ``AllInDar`` which means that the trigger will receive events for all template types defined in the DAR.
-It is also possible to specify an explicit list of templates.
-For example, to specify just the ``Message`` template, one would write:
+We can specify the templates and interfaces that our trigger will operate on.
+In our case, we will simply specify ``AllInDar`` which means that the trigger will receive events for all template and interface types defined in the DAR.

+It is also possible to specify an explicit list of templates and interfaces.
+For example, to only receive events for the ``Message`` template, one would write:

 .. code-block:: daml